dkumor/rtcbot/examples/mobile/README.md

 ## Remote Code

-In this tutorial, we will just run both server and robot on the local machine.
+For simplicity, we will just run both server and robot on the local machine.
 The robot connects to the server with a websocket, and waits for the message that will allow it to initialize its WebRTC connection.

 ```python
 import asyncio